-Experiment No. List of exercises/experiments I Draw sectional details and elevation of panelled doors 3 11 Draw sectional details and elevation of glazed windows and ventilators in wood.
-Draw sectional details, detailing on fixing arrangement and elevation of steel windows 3 111 Draw elevation, section and detailing of connection between members, arrangement for fixing at the support for steel roof truss.
+Experiment No. List of exercises/experiments No. of hours 1 Draw sectional details and elevation of panelled doors 3 II Draw sectional details and elevation of glazed windows and ventilators in wood.
+3 Draw sectional details, detailing on fixing arrangement and elevation of steel windows III Draw elevation, section and detailing of connection between members, arrangement for fixing at the support for steel roof truss.
 3 IV Draw plan, section and elevation of dog legged staircase.
-3 v Draw sectional details of a load bearing wall over strip footing, RCC Column over isolated footing and pile footing with pile cap.
+3 V Draw sectional details of a load bearing wall over strip footing, RCC Column over isolated footing and pile footing with pile cap.
 3 VI Draw plan, section and elevation of single storied residential buildings with flat roof.
-VII Draw plan, section and elevation of two storied residential building.
+3 VII Draw plan, section and elevation of two storied residential building.
 3 VIII Draw plan, section and elevation of a community hall having corrugated GI sheet roof.
-Draw plan, section and elevation of a industrial building with corrugated GI steel roof and PEB based walling elements.
-3 IX Prepare a site plan and service plan as per latest building rules (KPBR or KMBR) x Prepare detailed drawing on building services (for single and two storied buildings only) and on-site wastewater disposal systems like septic tank and soak pit.
-3 XI Draw plan, section and elevation of multi-storied framed buildings.
+Draw plan, section and elevation of a industrial building with 3 corrugated GI steel roof and PEB based walling elements.
+IX Prepare a site plan and service plan as per latest building rules (KPBR or KMBR) 3 x Prepare detailed drawing on building services (for single and two storied buildings only) and on-site wastewater disposal systems like septic tank and soak pit.
+3 ΧI Draw plan, section and elevation of multi-storied framed buildings.
 6

-Draw plan, section and elevation of a public buildings-office complex, public health centre, post office, bank etc. XII Create 3D model of a two storied residential building and render the model.
-9 Total hours 45
+Total hours 45 XII Create 3D model of a two storied residential building and render the model.
+9 · Draw plan, section and elevation of a public buildings-office complex, public health centre, post office, bank etc.

-Marks for 12 exercises using manual drafting in A4 Paper : 50 marks Marks for 12 exercises using computer aided drafting software in A3/A4 paper : 25 marks
+Marks for 12 exercises using manual drafting in A4 Paper : 50 marks

+Marks for 12 exercises using computer aided drafting software in : 25 marks